Aroy2710/OOP-Project---Turn-Based-RPG--/README.md

 ## License
-This project is released under the MIT License.
+This project is licensed under the **CC BY-NC-ND 4.0** License.
+© 2025 Abhishek Kumar Roy, Shawran Barua, and Eugene Kouchinsky.
+See the [LICENSE](./LICENSE) file for details.

+## Authors
+- Abhishek Kumar Roy  - Aroy2710
+- Shawran Barua  - a1955360
+- Eugene Kouchinsky - EugeneKo1